About the course

 The University of Oxford has an extensive library system and the Radcliffe Science Library is the main lending service within the University for the material required for the course.
 The Social Sciences Library also holds collections which are valuable for students pursuing geography programmes.
-A tutorial on using the library and IT facilities will be provided at induction by the Geography Subject Librarian.

 The department has a computer room available for all graduate students.
 There are dedicated IT times each day where you can seek help from IT staff.
 Research students share a social space with academic and research staff and are encouraged to interact with academic staff from across the discipline.
 The department also offers dedicated working space for DPhil students.

 Geography and the Environment